amitni1/Catastrophic-Forgetting-Reproduction/README.md

 > arXiv:1312.6211v3

-The project evaluates a Continual Learning scenario over multiple sequential tasks using the **Permuted MNIST** dataset.
+The project evaluates a Continual Learning scenario over multiple sequential tasks using the **Permuted MNIST** dataset. this project is part of a submission for a course in python by students: Amit Nigerker and Yuval Holoidovsky
 ## Table of Contents
 - [Academic documentation](#Academicdocumentation)
 - [Background](#background)